samidhathakare/mock-fs/README.md

 ## What it does

-You get a shell-like prompt where you can move around a pre-built directory tree and inspect sizes.
-Nothing is read from your actual disk — the tree is hardcoded in `SeedData.java`.
+Simulates a file system, that can be traversed and queried for size and list directorires.
+Nothing is read from your actual disk - the tree is hardcoded in `SeedData.java`.

 ## Commands